RandomStudio/random-studio/src/pages/projects/digital-partner-for-french-fashion-house-maison-margiela-défilé-aw19.md

 ---
 templateKey: Project
-title: "Digital Partner for French Fashion House Maison Margiela – Défilé AW19 "
+title: 'Digital Partner for French Fashion House Maison Margiela – Défilé AW19 '
 intro: >-
   Since SS19, we have been collaborating with Maison Margiela as a digital partner for six of their collections.
 Guided by John Galliano’s radical